As a Death Trope, Spoilers will be unmarked ahead. Beware.

 Early in Raiders, Alfred Molina as Satipo leaves Dr. Jones to die so he can escape the temple with the solid gold idol.
 Of course, he runs right into the spear trap they both avoided earlier.

-In Licence to Kill, corrupt DEA Agent Killifer accepts a two million dollar bribe to help drug lord Franz Sanchez escape.
-Sanchez then abducts Bond's friend Felix Lieter and has him mutilated by a shark.
+Licence to Kill: The corrupt DEA Agent Killifer accepts a two million dollar bribe to help drug lord Franz Sanchez escape.
+Sanchez then abducts Bond's friend Felix Leiter and has him mutilated by a shark.
 When James Bond catches up with him, Killifer offers to split the two million with him.
-Bond tells him to keep it and throws the suitcase containing the money at Killifer, knocking him into the Shark Pool where he is devoured by the same shark that mauled Lieter.
+Bond tells him to keep it and throws the suitcase containing the money at Killifer, knocking him into the Shark Pool where he is devoured by the same shark that mauled Leiter.

 In the Sci-Fi Channel movie Webs, the Black Dude Dies First because he stopped to grab a huge sack of cash from an abandoned armored car instead of running away from the horde of Spider-Vampire hybrids chasing him.
 What an Idiot.

 In Willy Wonka and the Chocolate Factory, a group of kidnappers threaten to kill a woman's husband if she does not give them her case of Wonka Bars.
 She is unsure how to respond.
-Apparently, a trip to Willy Wonka's chocolate factory and the possibility of a lifetime supply of chocolate means more to her than her husband's life.
+Apparently, a slim chance at a trip to Willy Wonka's chocolate factory and the possibility of a lifetime supply of chocolate means more to her than her husband's life.

 Detective: "Mrs. Curtis, did you hear me?
 It's your husband's life or your case of Wonka Bars!"